2.E Conflict of Interest Policy

 Delegation of Authority

-The Board of Trustees may delegate any of its responsibilities under this policy to its Executive Committee.
+The Moderator may delegate any of their responsibilities under this policy to the Board of Trustees.

 Violations of the Conflict of Interest Policy

-If the President or the Moderator has reasonable cause to believe that an individual has failed to disclose actual or possible conflicts of interest, or has otherwise violated this policy, he or she shall inform the individual of the basis for such belief and afford the individual an opportunity to explain the alleged violation.
+If the Moderator has reasonable cause to believe that an individual has failed to disclose actual or possible conflicts of interest, or has otherwise violated this policy, they shall inform the individual of the basis for such belief and afford the individual an opportunity to explain the alleged violation.

-If the Board of Trustees concludes that a serious violation has been committed by a member of the Board or by a member of a committee appointed by the Board or elected by General Assembly, the Board shall take appropriate disciplinary measures, up to and including removal from the Board or committee.
+If the Moderator concludes that a serious violation has been committed by a member of the Board or by a member of a committee appointed by the Board or elected by General Assembly, the Moderator shall take appropriate disciplinary measures, up to and including initiating removal from the Board or committee.